codeforsanjose/open-disclosure/README.md

 ## Deploy to Prod

 First, gain access to the CFSJ AWS account.
 You will also want to [configure the CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) at this point.
+You can contact Darren P. or Ryan W. for help with this.

 Once you have the desired code changes, use the Dockerfile to build a new image:
 ```